jgmalcolm/jgmalcolm.github.io/_posts/2015-03-28-clerkships.md

 ## Ob-Gyn

-**Pregame.** Download one an app for calculating gestational age based on LMP, US, EDD, etc.  There are free ones but [Perfect OB Wheel] was a cheap one I found to have a great interface.
+**Pregame.** Download an app for calculating gestational age based on LMP, US, EDD, etc.  There are free ones but [Perfect OB Wheel] was a cheap one I found to have a great interface.

 **Outpatient.** Drill on your gyn/ob history template questions and speculum exam.
 I ultimately preferred to perform the bimanual exam before placing the